We have been fortunate to receive the support from a number of local Companies and Organisations as part of our fundraising activities.

 Our two year bid has come to an end, please see our impact report below for further details.
 We will be contacting Wolves Aid in 2018 with a view to re applying and further enhancing our curriculum offer.

-The Variety Club, Children’s Charity, enabled a number of our young people and their families as well as three members of staff who accompanied six students, the chance to attend their annual charity event at West Midlands Safari Park on Saturday 15th October 2016.
+The Variety Club, Children’s Charity, enables a number of our young people and their families the chance to attend their annual charity event at West Midlands Safari Park; this year it will be taking place on Saturday 20th October 2018.
 As well as having free admission into the Park, wristbands can be purchased for a £2 entitling the user to unlimited rides in the amusement area.
-We are very grateful to the Variety Club for giving our students this wonderful opportunity and what a fantastic time was had by all, aided by stunning weather.
-A big thank you to the Variety Club for this fantastic opportunity.
-More photographs are available on the photo gallery page on the website.
+We are very grateful to the Variety Club for giving our students this wonderful opportunity and send our sincere thanks.
+Photographs are available on the photo gallery page on the website.

 The Variety Club also offers other services to help support schools and families.